Buy Nothing Project: Organization and goals

-The Buy Nothing Project encourages local communities to focus on improving the community in which they live and keep groups small and local to minimise distance travelled to pick up items.
+The Buy Nothing Project encourages local communities to focus on improving the community in which they live and keep groups small and local to minimize distance traveled to pick up items.
 There is no overt criticism of consumerism, but the project's goals include saving money and reducing waste.
 The projects' co-founders, Rebecca Rockefeller and Liesl Clark, say that it is not just recycling; it is a way to fuel the gift economy and build community.

 Members are expected to follow the rules and mission statement of the project, although in the traditional iteration, via Facebook groups the group leaders or moderators may choose to tailor the rules to better suit their local community of the type of project they wish to coordinate.

 Membership is restricted to persons of legal age as prescribed by the laws of each group's geographic location.